IllyaMoskvin/nixie-counter/README.md

 It was time to add a finish to the wood.
 First, I wiped it down with mineral spirits to remove any tape residue.
 Then, I sanded it down with 120, 180, 220, and 320 grit sandpaper, sanding along the grain.
 This removed all left-over planer marks.
 Next, I wet the wood with water to raise the grain, waited for it to dry, and knocked down the grain by sanding with 320 grit again.
 Finally, I applied [Minwax Tung Oil Finish](https://www.minwax.com/wood-products/specialty-finishes/minwax-tung-oil-finish) with a rag.
 I wet-sanded with 320 grit for a third time, and wiped the excess finish.
 Doing this creates a [slurry of sanding dust](https://www.woodworkerssource.com/blog/woodworking-101/tips-tricks/heres-a-secret-to-a-better-wood-finish-on-walnut/), which gets forced into the pores, where it acts as a [pore filler](https://www.popularwoodworking.com/finishing/30921/), making the grain pop and creating a smoother finish.

 If I recall correctly, I only applied a single coat of finish to the enclosure.
 I like how it turned out.
 It's silky smooth to the touch.
 When using an in-the-wood finish on hardwood, I think it really pays to sand down past #220 and knock down the grain.
 I'd have to experiment with how that affects stain or dye absorbtion, but that wasn't relevant for this project.
 I do wonder how the decision to avoid stain will affect the counter as it ages.
 Looking at it now, over a year after it was finished, it appears to have lightened in color slightly, which wasn't unexpected.
 It's a bit more amber than walnut, relative to how it was when I made it.
 I like it so far, but I do wonder if it'll get too washed out over time.
 For now, this color works well with the glow of the nixie tubes.

+### Wiring

+I used typical 22 AWG 7/30 stranded wire.
+I felt safe using the same wire for power, data signals, and high voltage connections.
+The wire was rated to 300V, so the 170V strike voltage for the nixies wasn't an issue.
+The counter draws about 205 mA under normal operation, and about 230 mA when hosting a webserver.
+I referenced a [maximum current load ratings chart](https://www.engineeringtoolbox.com/wire-gauges-d_419.html), which suggested that this wire could take about 1.8 amps without issues.
+I know I should do the calculations myself, but with that much headroom, I don't think it's necessary.

+The connectors are [Mini-PV "DuPont" clones](http://www.mattmillman.com/info/crimpconnectors/dupont-and-dupont-connectors/).
+[Matt Millman's connector guides](http://www.mattmillman.com/info/crimpconnectors/) are the definitive resource on the topic.
+They were crimped with a [Sargent 1026-CT (BCT-1)](https://www.greatplainselectronics.com/proddetail.asp?prod=1026-CT&cat=138) crimper.
+It worked well enough, but the lack of a spring in the handle meant that it had to be opened manually after every crimp.
+Each connector required two crimps: one for the insulation, and another for the wire strands.
+Without a spring-action, this crimper wouldn't be practical for higher-volume work.

+For wire-to-wire connections, I wrapped the connectors in electrical tape to avoid short-circuits, if the connectors happened to touch some other component.
+Unfortunately, I might have used old electrical tape, or maybe it just didn't like being wound in such a tight radius, so it started peeling off over time, which is noticeable in some of the [photos](#photo-gallery).
+I've since replaced the vinyl electrical tape with fresh polyimide tape (Kapton), which is much thinner and should stay on better.

+There's also a few soldered and heat-shrinked connections here: wire splices and the rear panel-mount components.
+For wires that had to be inserted into the screw and push-button terminals, I tinned the stranded ends first.
+I might add a wiring diagram here later, but overall, it was a very straight-forward job.

+I did do one thing that's probably not ideal: I connected all the grounds for the components in serial, rather than connecting them all to a common grounding terminal.
+So far, it hasn't caused issues, but I'm sure it has the potential to do so.
+If anyone knows for sure whether it's fine to do this, or if it should be avoided, please [open an issue](https://github.com/IllyaMoskvin/aic-nixie/issues).

 *To be continued...*